glciampaglia/knowledge_linker/docs/log.markdown

 bit with the chunkshape, and it seems that single-row chunks of size 10k produce reasonably sized files at the best speed.
 At this point the only option is to relaunch the script on Lenny on the filtered graph.

+## Wed Aug 14 18:27:08 EDT 2013

+Relaunched the transitive closure on Lenny over the weekend (Saturday night).
+The computation is currently 1/5th through.
+Modified the script for printing the SCCs to include entities' out degree and sorting them in descending order of out degree.
+Also produced an extra file with all components of size greater than one and the member of maximum out degree.
+In the large component this is the United State, with roughly 185k out edges.
+Jotted down (in Cython!) a shortest path function that will serve for tracing the paths from the source components to `owl:Thing`.
+Presently not working (segfaults) but should be just a simple bug.